 For your Christmas in Paris, Emily, helps you make your Paris Christmas dreams come true with suggestions on some of the best (alternative) Paris Christmas Markets filled with gift ideas and fun-filled experiences this season. – Updated December 2022

 Ever since the Champs-Elysées Christmas market was canceled by Paris mayor Anne Hidalgo in 2017, the quality of the Marché de Noël has been called into question citywide.
-While the mayoral move may have been merely symbolic (the Champs-Elysées market simply moved to the nearby Tuileries Garden in the years that have followed and similar low-quality Marché de Noël continue to pop up all across town), those planning a Paris vacation should take the same heed as Hidalgo in separating the joyous from the junky when it comes to holiday fun.
+While the mayoral move may have been merely symbolic (the Champs-Elysées market simply moved to the nearby Tuileries Garden in the years that have followed and similar low-quality Marché de Noël continue to pop up all across town – we won’t send you to those ones 😉), those planning a Paris vacation should take the same heed as Hidalgo in separating the joyous from the junky when it comes to holiday fun.

 If you still don’t quite find what you’re looking for at the myriad of Paris Christmas markets, we’ve got one more suggestion for you.
 You’ve already given yourself the gift of Paris, now you can take that gift one step further or share it with your loved ones by offering them one of many experiences of a lifetime.
 A cooking class in Paris is a wonderful way to offer a taste of France.
 Offer them a gift certificate or indulge in a hands-on cooking class for yourself.
 While many schools will be closed on Christmas day, Boxing day (December 26th), and New Year’s Day, you’ll find plenty of offerings before and after the holidays.